Cormorant Foraging

 2.1 Dimension 1: SOUND (Communication/Urgency)

-Physical Basis: Acoustic waves, frequency, amplitude Information Paradigm: Signal transmission, alerts, notifications Natural Behavior: Chirping, calling, vocalizing
+Physical Basis: Acoustic waves, frequency, amplitude.
+Information Paradigm: Signal transmission, alerts, notifications.
+Natural Behavior: Chirping, calling, vocalizing.

 // Sound dimension: Composite amplitude scoring